theriny/arabidopsis_timelapse/angles_README.md

 * "np" is module for scientific computing
 * "math" is module for mathematic functions
 * "glob" is module that finds pathnames matching a pattern
+* "csv" is module that implements classes to read and write tabular data in CSV format
+* "izip" is module that aggregate elements from each of the iterables

 **2. Set the working directory to where images are located**
 ```Python